How can I become more emotionally resilient?

 Look after your physical health

-Taking steps to look after your physical health can help you manage stress and lessen the impact on your overall mental health.
-For example:
+Taking steps to look after your physical health can help you manage stress and lessen the impact of stress on your overall mental health.
+You can:

 - Get good sleep.
 Stress can make it difficult for you to sleep, and you may develop sleep problems.
-Being well-rested can increase your ability to deal with difficult situations.
-(See our booklet How to cope with sleep problems for more information.)
+Being well-rested can increase your ability to deal with difficult situations

 - Be more physically active.
-Physical activity is important for reducing stress levels and preventing some of its damaging effects on the body (so long as you don’t overdo it).
+Physical activity is important for reducing stress levels and preventing some of the damaging effects of stress on the body

 Give yourself a break